babaorum/festitime/README.md

 #### Symfony2

     We are using Symfony2 with FOSRestBundle for the API side.

 #### MongoDB

     We are using MongoDB with DoctrineMongoDBBundle

 #### Angular.js

     We are using Angular.js for the front side intelligence, rendering and filters.

 #### Grunt

     We are using Grunt for compiling LESS files.

 #### LESS

     We are using LESS for the stylesheets.

+#### API Blueprint

+    We are using Api Blueprint for generating documentation about our API and in for the continuous amelioration of the project.

 ---------
 Install :